tetsushijp/AEP-Hands-on-Labs/labs/media/Foundations/Segments.md

       <kbd><img src="./images/segments_travel_dyn_browsevarmenu.png"  /></kbd>

-22. Under ‘Browse Variables’ click on ‘Checkouts1 | Product list items1’
+22. Under ‘Browse Variables’ click on ‘Checkouts1 | Product List Items1’

 	<kbd><img src="./images/segments_retail_browsevarmenu_checkouts.png"  /></kbd>

 23. Select the 'SKU' field and drag this to the right of ‘SKU equals’ in the ‘XDM Event Container’ for the Purchases event.
-Release once the dynamic variable is positioned over the second box displays and drop.
+When you see the “Add to compare operands” box show up, release the SKU field.

 	<kbd><img src="./images/segments_retail_browsevarmenu_checkouts_sku.png"  /></kbd>